 Teams usage guidance

-The pandemic has resulted in higher usage of Microsoft Teams throughout the College.
+The COVID-19 pandemic has resulted in higher usage of Microsoft Teams throughout the College.
 Teams has helped the College collaborate more effectively during the pandemic and has been vital for the College to operate remotely under these exceptional circumstances.

 Despite its many benefits this presents several data protection issues and correct ‘Teams etiquette’ is paramount to protect, not only the risk of sensitive data being published but the well-being of everybody using teams to hold virtual meetings.